pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 Typically, we find this kind of use case in small to mid-sized organizations, and it is usually seen in on-premises deployments.

 ### Single-Tenant Resource Subscriber
-Resource Subscriber (RS) is a single tenant that can either be the SCIM Client or SCIM Server
+Resource Subscriber (RS) in a single tenant that can either be the SCIM Client or SCIM Server.
+Typically, we see this in an on-premise application.

 #### Single-Tenant Resource Subscriber that is the SCIM Server
 It is common today for the SCIM Client, typically performing the roles of RM (Resource Manager), RC (Resource Creator), and RU (Resource Updater), to perform CRUD operations on the database of the RS (Resource Subscriber) using the Active Push method.
 This action delivers RO (Resource Objects) and their RA (Resource Attributes) to the single-tenant RS.